 \subsection{Information maximization}

-Information gain is frequently used to determine where to take measurements.
-That is, solving a path planning problem to maximize the information gathered along the trajectory, called \emph{informative path planning} (IPP).
+Information gain is frequently used to determine where to take measurements in environmental monitoring.
+The problem of maximizing information gain for a robot can be phrased as $\max F(p)$, where $p$ represents a path, and $F$ is a scalar function that quantifies the information collected along the path.
+This concept is known as \emph{informative path planning} (IPP).

-An exploration process has been interpreted as a task of reducing the uncertainty associated with the environment (\ie, uncertain knowledge about occupancy) to model and predict environmental phenomenon by adopting fundamental quantities in information theory, such as entropy and mutual information, used to represent the uncertainty.
-In case of the entropy, an entropy value is assigned to each point in the environment and indicates that a higher value implies a more uncertainty in the accessibility of the point~\citep{bhattacharya2014multi}.
-On the other hand, mutual information is used to evaluate the (expected) information gain of unsensed locations with respect to a specific configuration of robots~\citep{bai2016information}.
-The goal of IPP is to generate trajectories for robots by actively sensing environmental phenomena that can either minimize the entropy or maximize the mutual information.
-This is equivalent to gathering the most informative observations over path.
+An exploration process has been interpreted as a task of reducing the uncertainty within the environment (\eg, uncertain knowledge about occupancy).
+The uncertainty is represented by fundamental quantities in information theory, such as entropy and mutual information.
+When an entropy value is assigned to each point in the environment, a higher value implies more uncertainty in the accessibility of the point~\citep{bhattacharya2014multi}.
+On the other hand, mutual information evaluates the (expected) information gain of unsensed locations with respect to a specific configuration of robots~\citep{bai2016information}.
+The goal of IPP is to generate paths for robots by actively sensing environmental phenomena, either by minimizing entropy or maximizing mutual information.

-\cite{krause2008near} propose a simple greedy algorithm of sequentially choosing sensing locations that maximizes the mutual information, providing a formal guarantee of near-optimal performance by exploiting the \emph{submodularity}~\citep{nemhauser1978analysis}.
+\citet{krause2008near} propose a simple greedy algorithm that sequentially chooses sensing locations to maximize the mutual information, providing a formal guarantee of near-optimal performance by exploiting the \emph{submodularity}~\citep{nemhauser1978analysis}.
 The notion of submodularity has been exploited often in this line of research.
-A set function $F:2^V\rightarrow \mathbb{R}$ where $V$ denotes a set of sampling locations is said to be submodular if it satisfies: $F(A\cup x)-F(A)\ge F(B\cup x)-F(B)$ where $A\subseteq B$ and $x\not\in A,\ B$.
-If a chosen utility function for a given environmental monitoring task follows a submodular set function $F$ and satisfies \emph{monotonicity}, it is proven by \cite{nemhauser1978analysis} that a simple sequential greedy algorithm finds a near-optimal set of sampling locations, satisfying that $F(A_{\rm greedy})\ge (1-1/\epsilon) F(A_{\rm opt})$.
+A set function $F:2^V\rightarrow \mathbb{R}$, where $V$ denotes a set of sampling locations, is submodular if it satisfies: $F(A\cup x)-F(A)\ge F(B\cup x)-F(B)$, where $A\subseteq B$ and $x\not\in A,\ B$.
+If a chosen utility function for an environmental monitoring task follows a submodular set function $F$ and satisfies \emph{monotonicity}, \citet{nemhauser1978analysis} shows that a simple sequential greedy algorithm can identify a near-optimal set of sampling locations, satisfying that $F(A_{\rm greedy})\ge (1-1/\epsilon) F(A_{\rm opt})$.